dober-man/GoodWAFSec/module3/lab2/lab2.rst

 .. image:: images/image7_3_2.png

+..
+NOTE::  Now you have enabled blocking for just the signatures.
+Note that all other functions are still in only alarm and learn mode.
+What attacks do you think will be blocked at this point?

 21. On the left menu of the BIG-IP right click on Security and select "Open Link in a new Tab"

 22. Go to the new tab.
 Select Security --> Event Logs --> Application --> Requests